I’m Yousaf: a hacker, a geek, a nerd – just someone obsessed with computers & the science behind them.

 Building an 8-bit Computer

-The goal here is to create different components that make up a computer like RAM, Clock, Registers using low level electronic circuitry to understand how each of them operate at a deeper level inside a computer.
+The goal here is to recreate core components that make up a computer like RAM, Clock, Registers using low level electronic circuitry to understand how each of them operate at a deeper level inside a computer.